 Trust & Will is passionate about equal access to estate planning.
 The company encourages you to reach out if the price is an obstacle for you.

 Trust & Will guides you through each step of putting together your legal documents.
 However, before sitting down to create your estate plan, there are a few things to consider to make the process as smooth as possible.

 First, ask the person you want to name as the guardian of your minor children if they’re willing to take on that role.
 Raising someone else’s kids is a big responsibility and you want to make sure they’re up to the task.

 Then, consider who you might want to have your belongings such as jewelry, artwork, family heirlooms, and real estate.
-You should also decide what happens to your social media accounts after you’re gone.
+Next, determine what happens to your social media accounts.
 Make a list of usernames and passwords with instructions for each platform.

 Finally, think about what kind of final arrangements you want.